 The size of the garment indicates that Peter, aged 45, was slim and very tall; in fact, his height was nearly 2 meters (6’7″)!

-Below is a manual that provided instructions on the proper protocol to follow when receiving the Tsar of Russia.
-It was used by Etienne Rossius de Liboy, who was titled “Ordinary Gentleman of the King.”
+Below is a manual that provided instructions on the proper protocol to follow when receiving the Tsar of Russia (not that the Tsar himself always followed it!).
+This manual was used by Etienne Rossius de Liboy, who was titled “Ordinary Gentleman of the King.”
 One of the entries is dated April 5, 1717.
 The manual belongs to the archives of the Ministry of Foreign Affairs, Political Correspondence, Russia.

 Peter I visited France to secure an alliance, which was made official with the “Treaty of Alliance and Mutual Guarantee between France, Russia, and Prussia” shown below.
 This autographed manuscript was negotiated while Peter I was in France, but signed later on August 15, 1717 when his journey had taken him to the Netherlands.
 It was the start of a “close union” between France, Russia, and Prussia.
 The text is written in French, which had been the language of diplomacy since the reign of Louis XIV.
 The treaty set up the conditions that would allow for the opening of permanent embassies in France and Russia.
 It is celebrated as a founding diplomatic act between the two countries, establishing an alliance that would withstand significant political changes brought on by each nation’s own revolutionary and imperial periods.
 The document belongs to the archives of the Ministry for Europe and Foreign Affairs.